How to renew vehicle registration

 - online – with BPAY or credit card on the Service NSW website

-- in person – by cash, EFTPOS, credit card or cheque at any service centre
+- in person – by credit card, debit card or EFTPOS at any service centre

 - phone – by credit card by calling our interactive voice response system on 1300 360 782 or speak to a customer service officer on 13 77 88